-For security reasons, the building cannot be literally open to the public, but WAM used the concepts of “open” and “live” to guide their approach to redesigning the interior to better facilitate the new media culture.
+For security reasons, the building cannot be literally open to the public, but Warren and Mahoney used the concepts of “open” and “live” to guide their approach to redesigning the interior to better facilitate the new media culture.
 It also allows TVNZ to occupy the space as a media brand that communicates consistently with employees about the work as it happens, rather than being a blank, generic corporate backdrop.

 “The internal architecture had to provide connection within the business.
 It needed to feel like the people within the building could go anywhere and connect to anyone,” says Compton.
 W&M began by creating a forecourt and entrance that visually opened the building to the street, installing a glass revolving door and discreet, card-operated security speed-gates, similar to those found on the London Underground.

 A large mural by local stencil-graffiti artist Flox greets visitors.
 Specially commissioned along with three other artworks, two of which are located at the Victoria Street Entrance and on L4 in Blacksand by Andrew J. Steel and one in Production belonging to Greg Straight, it connects with a youthful, creative and distinctively New Zealand sensibility.

 Next, Compton and his team worked on the atrium.
 Using the film Bladerunner as a visual reference, they created an immersive, neon-lit space that captures the hum of a 21st century media environment, with a cinematic flourish.

 Play, Pause and Stop motifs that hark back to TV’s formative years, and an On Air sign to conjure up the exciting moment that media goes live.
 Scott Compton